AI Video14 min readMay 28, 2026

 Which Sora alternative is best for TikTok specifically?

-For daily TikTok content at volume, Kling 3.0 is the highest ROI (cheapest, longest clips, native 9:16).
-For hero clips and ads, Runway Gen-4.5.
+For daily TikTok content at volume, Kling 3.0 Omni and Seedance 2.0 are the highest ROI — both cheap, both with native audio (Seedance leads on lip-sync, Omni on multi-shot length).
+For hero clips and ads, Runway Gen-4.5 or Veo 3.1.
 For trend-led effects-driven memes, Pika 2.2.
 Most serious creators run two of these in parallel.

 Is Veo 3.1 really better than Sora was?